clydebarrow/esphome-docs-hugo/content/components/rf_bridge.md

-The `RF Bridge` Component provides the ability to send and receive 433MHz remote codes using the embedded EFM8BB1 microcontroller.
-This component implements the communication protocol that the original `efm8bb1` firmware implements.
-The device is connected via the
+The `RF Bridge` component provides the ability to send and receive 433MHz signals (like RF remotes/key fobs) using radio microcontrollers found on RF bridge devices ( eg., Sonoff RF Bridge).

+* The black Sonoff RF Bridge (R1, R2 V1.0) has an ESP8266 (for WIFI/ESPHome) and an embedded EFM8BB1 microcontroller (433 MHz).
+* The white Sonoff RF Bridge (R2 V2.0) has ESP8266 and an embedded OB38S003 microcontroller (433 MHz).

+This component implements a communication protocol between the ESP8266 and the firmware of `EFM8BB1` or `OB38S003`.
+The radio microcontroller is connected to the ESP8266 via the
 {{< docref "/components/uart" "UART bus" >}}.
 The uart bus must be configured at the same speed of the module which is 19200bps.